 How has the waterfall influenced all Minnesotans?
 Participants will learn about Minnesota geology and erosion, the significance of the waterfall to Native peoples, Twin Cities history, including development, logging, milling, and more!

 What makes Bdote an important place?
 Participants will learn about glaciation, Dakota history, the North American Fur Trade history, and more!

 Dates & Fees

 We currently have no dates scheduled for this itinerary.
 If you have a group of people interested, we can set up a customized experience just for you!
 Please contact us or request a trip quote below if you are interested in learning more.Request Trip Quote »

 What to Expect

-MATERIALS NEEDED: Youth need internet service and a device that connects to the internet in order to participate.
+MATERIALS NEEDED: Internet service and a device that connects to the internet are needed in order to participate.
 Headphones are recommended if participants will be in a location with background noise.

-WHAT IS PROVIDED: Free Exploration Kits will be provided to all participants.
-Kits will include materials needed to participate in activities.
-Kit delivery/pick-up/drop-off will be coordinated with you directly.
+WHAT IS PROVIDED: Exploration Kits will be provided to all participants and will include materials needed to participate in activities.
+Kits are mailed directly to you.

-COST: Thanks to financial support from the Minnesota Arts and Cultural Heritage Fund, Mississippi River Explorers is free for Minnesota youth.
-If your student or group is from outside of Minnesota, the cost is $15 for a 2-day experience, and $20 for a 4-day experience.
+COST: Thanks to financial support from the Minnesota Arts and Cultural Heritage Fund, Mississippi River Explorers is free for all Minnesota youth.

 ACADEMIC STANDARDS: Mississippi River Explorers curriculum is aligned with science and social studies academic standards for grades 5-8.
 Click here to view aligned science standards.
 Click here to view aligned social studies standards.